Greenwood College School: Outdoor education

-While balancing academics, Greenwood College School's students are immersed in the school's Outdoor Education Program and extensive Service Learning Program.
-The founders intended to create a school with strong academics, while also creating a learning environment in which children are given the opportunity to learn outdoors and a school in which leadership and teamwork is essential.
+With academics, Greenwood College School's students are immersed in the school's Outdoor Education Program.
+Greenwood's Outdoor Education program takes students outside for shared experiences, community building and facing challenges together to build lifelong connections.
+It includes trips in the fall and winter, considered to be essential character-building experiences that encourage the development of perseverance and leadership.

-Greenwood's outdoor education program includes trips in the fall and the winter, considered to be essential character-building experiences that encourage the development of perseverance and leadership.
-The fall program begins a few days into the school year.
+The founders intended to create a school with strong academics, as well as a learning environment where children are given the opportunity to learn outdoors and leadership and teamwork are essential.

 Service learning

 Greenwood's Service Learning program gives students the opportunity to participate in a variety of initiatives.
-Every Wednesday, classes start late; this provides staff with the opportunity to participate in professional development sessions, while students take part in community service.
+On Wednesdays, classes start late to give staff the opportunity to participate in professional development sessions as students take part in community service.

-Greenwood is also the only school in Ontario involved in the Hockey H.E.R.O.S. program in which Greenwood students act as hockey instructors to children aged 8 to 12 years from Toronto's inner city communities.
+Greenwood is the only school in Ontario involved in the Hockey H.E.R.O.S. program, where students act as hockey instructors for children aged 8 to 12 years from Toronto's inner city communities.